 Our recommendation – do the trip anti-clockwise!
 Do the Golden Round Trip starting with the cable car and ending with the train/boat.
 That way you can start early in the morning (cable cars from Kriens start to run at 8.30 AM in high season).
 This allows you to beat the crowds and be at Mt Pilatus at 9.30-10 AM already.
 You can then explore everything at the top and take a cogwheel train down to Alpnachstad, from where you can take a boat back to Lucerne.
 It will also be nice to relax on the boat after a busy day.
 This is also the direction in which the guided tour does this trip in summer.

 If you go without a guide, you’ll have to keep an eye on the boat schedule to be sure you don’t miss the last boat from Alpnachstad to Lucerne (usually at around 4.30 PM).
-But if you start early in the morning, it shouldn’t be a problem at all and you’ll probably be able to take one of the earlier boats back already (there are usually boats at around 1.47 PM and 3.10 PM as well).
+But if you start early in the morning, it shouldn’t be a problem at all and you’ll probably be able to take one of the earlier boats back already (there are usually several boats around noon – 1.30 PM).

 If for whatever reason you would miss the boat from Alpnachstad, don’t worry – you can also take a regular train back to the city.
 But that would be a waste of the Golden Ticket.
 If you are planning not to take a boat, see the cheaper options below.